Kaixhin/end-to-end/pres.md

 ### Summary

-- Policy search (reinforcement learning) to learn control for robot tasks
+- Policy search to learn control for robot tasks
 - Deep learning for learning features from low-level observations (joint angles + camera images) all the way to joint torques (no "computer vision system" or PD controller)
+- Relatively few samples/iterations

 ------------------